Setting Up a Restaurant Bar

 Figure Out How Much Space You Have

+The size of your available bar area may also dictate what type of bar service you offer.
 Ideally, two feet of space between bar stools is a good rule of thumb to accommodate patrons.
 So if you want eight seats at the bar, you'll need a twenty-four-foot bar.
+You could have a standing-room bar where patrons wait for tables and reservations.

 Decide Where to Put the Bar

-What sort of gathering place do you want your bar to be?
+Consider the sort of gathering place where you want your bar to be.
 Bars placed in the front of restaurants often do double duty as waiting areas.
 Bars in the center of restaurants ease staff access during hectic dinner rushes.
 Bars placed in the back of a restaurant tend to be more intimate, away from the front-of-house hustle and bustle.

 Stock Your Bar with the Right Equipment